blingusblongus/service-now-custom-component-setup/README.md

 2. Conditionally render table cells based on state.
 3. Capture the info from the changed cell on blur.
 4. Trigger a REST call with the captured info.
+5. Trigger a rerender or error, depending on the request response.

 The pattern that SN suggests is to create an entirely new subcomponent using the provided createCustomElement() function and the snabbdom renderer, which would be best practice for a large and complex component, where multiple subcomponents all need to be tracking their own state - this is ideal for performance reasons.
 However, for simplicity's sake, I kept all stateful data in the top-level component, and just conditionally rendered an html input in whichever cell matches the field and sys_id of the editLocation property of the component state.
-The on-click event triggers an action
+The on-click event triggers an action,

+## Styling

+Since the stylesheet only loads when the page is first fetched, conditional rendering in React-based frameworks must be done after-the fact, by applying classes or directly applying styles to elements on render.
+Default since you can't define new classes (at least not in the .scss) after page load, so my strategy was to pull out a few key styles to target explicitly, and then combine them with a generic JSON object representing an element's styles and inject them.

 ## Troubleshooting